JackDanna/FogentRoleplayTemplate/README.md

 ### Step 1: Understand what Tier Of Play you're playing

-A Tier Of Play narratively describes the stakes of the campaign as well as how powerful/competent a Player Characters is expected to be.
+A Tier Of Play narratively describes the stakes of the campaign/one-shot as well as how powerful/competent a Player Characters is expected to be.
 This balances the Players against each other and the challenges the Narrator has envisioned.
-The Narrator should let the Player's know the Tier Of Play Level thier Player Character's will start at for the campaign.
-Players should factor this into their Player Character as it would be silly to have a backstory paint them as a world conquering threat only to have them start as a novice adventure mechanically.
-Player's should also realize that their character will grow throughout the course of their campaign.
+The Narrator should let the Player's know the Tier Of Play Level thier Player Character's will start at for the campaign/one-shot.
+Players should factor this into their Player Character as it would be silly to have a backstory paint them as a world conquering threat only to have them start as a novice adventure stat wise.

 ### Step 2: Start with an archetype